 Part of the problem with a cap’s sealant is that is exposed to the weather like no other sealant on your home.
 It’s up top, exposed to the sun all day long, and exposed to the worst of the weather.
 Whereas the rest of the sealant uses that you commonly see are around doors and windows, and they’re sheltered.

 And with a larger cap, the flat surface of the top of the cap can collect snow which can become ice, which can accumulate to the point where it’s heavy and pushing down on the cap, stretching the bond of the sealant.
 I’ve found caps that have this sunken middle, where water has been funneled into the chimney.
+The cap pictured here had sagged, accumulated water, rusted, and then leaked into the chimney.

 So, if you’re able to check it, great, it won’t crack.
 But if you are unlikely to check it then don’t pick one.
 If you’re buying a house with one, you might want to consider having it replaced with a concrete cap, or hiring someone.
 But people tend to forget about their chimneys until there is a problem, understandaby.